Clare Money

 (Papastergiadis, 2006: 202)

-Clare has a studio in North Shields where she paints, draws and run classes for adults of all abilities keen to develop and explore their own artwork.
+I have a studio in North Shields where I paint, draw and run classes for adults of all abilities keen to develop and explore their own artwork.

-You can also find Clare on the axis Artists Register
+You can also find me on the Axis Artists Register

 Clare Money North East Artist